Tate Modern | Modern Art Gallery

 Entrance to the permanent collections is free, and covers eight different themed gallery spaces spread over three floors of the main building.
 Highlights include abstract work by synaesthetic painter Kandinsky, Matisse’s The Snail and Picasso’s Weeping Woman; Marcel Duchamp’s boundary-shattering signed urinal; Rodin’s The Kiss; Warhol’s pop art portraits of Marilyn Monroe; and an embarrassment of Rothkos, Bacons and Dalís besides.
 But you’ll find the most impressive landscape on the top level of the Blavatnik Building – a free viewing platform with stunning panoramic views across the whole city (and wine).

 Beyond the permanent collection, there’s also a set of ticketed temporary exhibitions offering in-depth retrospectives of particular artists, or broad-ranging explorations on a theme or artistic movement.
-Currently, they include a survey of the wonderful surrealist paintings of Dorothea Tanning (until 9th June) and the magic realism of Weimar Republic-era Germany (14th July).
-Then, there’s the irreverent ‘punk’ sculpture of Franz West (2nd June) and the wistful ‘memory paintings’ of French artist, Pierre Bonnard (6th May).
+Currently, they include a survey of the wonderful surrealist paintings of Dorothea Tanning (until 9th June), the magic realism of Weimar Republic-era Germany (14th July), and the bold, colourful works of the avant-garde Russian artist Natalia Goncharova (until 8th September).

 The pièce de résistance, however, is the grand Turbine Hall.
 Standing the full height of the main building, this vast space plays host to some of the gallery’s most impressive large-scale sculptures and installations, which pop up for a few months at a time.
 In the past, it’s been the site of giant looping slides, a sun, and a big crack down the middle of the floor.
 The next installation is yet to be announced, and will be popping up in October this year.